HOn2½ Box Cabs - "The Twins"

 sides.

 Here's the set up.
-I used my home made soldering rig to
+I used my home made resistance

 First a side and one end is soldered